actionhero/node-resque/README.md

 ### Queues

 In our factory example, Queues are analogous to conveyor belts.
 Jobs are placed on the belts (Queues) and are held in order waiting for a Worker to pick them up.
-There are two "special" Queues: the Delayed Job Queue, and the Failed Job Queue.
-The Delayed Job Queue contains Job definitions that are intended to be worked at or in a specified time.
+There are three types of Queues: regular work Queues, Delayed Job Queues, and the Failed Job Queue.
+The Delayed Job Queues contains Job definitions that are intended to be worked at or in a specified time.
 The Failed Job Queue is where Workers place any Jobs that have failed during execution.

 ### Workers